 The representatives chosen by the employees must be guaranteed real opportunities to take part in the preparation of the pay survey and affect its contents in all the stages of the process:

-- when discussing the classification/grouping used in the pay survey and what kind of salary comparisons will be carried out
+- when discussing how the groups to be compared are defined and what kinds of salary comparisons will be carried out

 - when deciding whether salaries will be presented in the survey as total salaries or according to salary components right from the early stages

-- when finding out and assessing the reasons and justifications for differences in pay
+- when finding out and assessing the reasons and justifications for differences in pa

 - when discussing potential corrective measures, and

 - when making assessments on the implementation of the measures.